Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Author contributions

 The challenge was organized by Marc Aubreville, Katharina Breininger, Frauke Wilm, Christof A. Bertram, Samir Jabari, Nikolas Stathonikos, and Mitko Veta.

 Frauke Wilm, Jonas Ammeling, and Jonathan Ganz provided the algorithmic reference approaches for the challenge.

 The evaluations for this paper were carried out by Marc Aubreville.
 Christof A. Bertram and Marc Aubreville wrote the main text of this work.
 Taryn A. Donovan, as a native speaker, has made additional language corrections.
-All authors reviewed the manuscript.
+All authors reviewed the manuscript. { Jonas Ammeling and Marc Aubreville did the statistical evaluation. }

 Christof A. Bertram, Robert Klopfleisch, and Taryn A. Donovan served as expert pathologists in annotating the complete challenge dataset.
 Nikolas Stathonikos, Robert Klopfleisch, Samir Jabari, Christof Bertram, and Markus Eckstein provided samples for the challenge.